 The corridor is also being studied by a Clemson University third-year landscape architecture studio taught by Lara Browning.
 The students participated in the charrette alongside professional volunteers.

 Message from the President

 Greetings ASLA South Carolina members,

-Voting has closed for chapter elections and constitution amendments with results verified and announced below.
-The Clemson student chapter has also held elections.
-We welcome and are grateful for the service of all new & returning officers!
-Registration for the 2021 ASLA Conference on Landscape Architecture in Nashville is open with the Advanced Pricing deadline Oct 14th.
-I am looking forward to joining other officers representing the SC Chapter during the pre-conference Chapter Presidents Council (CPC) Meetings and attending conference presentations and events.
+Registration for the 2021 ASLA Conference on Landscape Architecture in Nashville is still open.
+I am looking forward to representing the SC Chapter during the pre-conference Chapter Presidents Council (CPC) Meetings and attending conference presentations and events.
 Please reach out if you are planning to attend.
 Thank you for your membership* and participation with ASLA.

 Kristina Harvey, PLA, ASLA, LEED AP, SITES AP

 SCASLA Chapter President (2019-2021)